outlyerapp/erl-vent/README.md

 vent
 =====

-An application that simplifies writing RabbitMQ producers and An application.
+An application that simplifies writing RabbitMQ producers and consumers.

 Typically, a client workflow is as follows: